philiptn/mkv-auto/README.md

 ### mkv-auto-service

-If you would like to run mkv-auto as a service, meaning that it simply checks a defined input folder for new files, then processes them automatically, this can be achieved with the mkv-auto service.
+If you would like to run mkv-auto as a service, meaning that it simply checks a defined input folder for new files, then processes them automatically, this can be achieved with the mkv-auto-service.

 - To get started, create a folder on your host system, such as `~/mkv-auto-service`.
 - Next you need to copy `docker-compose.yml`, `.env_example` and `defaults.ini` over to this folder.